patlaj/experimental/prycrane/blogs/wayfinding/wayfindingblog-01.md

 <h3>1.
 Updates to our Canada.ca homepage</h3>
 <p><span class="fas fa-check mrgn-rght-md text-success" aria-hidden="true"></span> Done</p>

-<p>Heavily used links in the global footer have been moved to the content section of the Canada.ca homepage.</p>
+<p>Heavily used links in the global footer have been moved to the content section of the Canada.ca homepage.
+Check it out.</p>

  <div class="panel panel-info col-md-7 mrgn-tp-lg">
   <div class="panel-body">